Aguila (film): Plot

-Aguila chronicles the passionate saga of the life and times of a Filipino family.

-It is 1980.
-The influential and affluent Águila family celebrate the 88th birthday of their missing and long-presumed dead patriarch, Daniel Águila (Fernando Poe Jr.).
-It truly becomes a celebration of Daniel's life when his son, Mari (Christopher de Leon), receives news that Daniel is alive, living somewhere in the provinces.
+In 1980, the influential and affluent Águila family celebrate the 88th birthday of their missing and long-presumed dead patriarch, Daniel Águila.
+His son, Mari, receives news that Daniel is alive in the provinces.
 Mari, a business tycoon and former Senator, combs the countryside in search of his father.
-In the course of his search, the Águila family history is unravelled.
-Spanning a period of 80 years, it covers the 1896 Philippine Revolution, the American occupation, the Japanese era, Post-War reconstruction and the student militant activities of the late 1960s to early 1970s.
+In the course of his search, the Águila family history is unraveled.

-It all begins when Daniel's father, Artemio (Dave Brodett), an officer in the Revolutionary Army, dies by treachery.
-His mother, Isabel Teodoro (Amalia Fuentes), is raped by that same traitor, Simeon Garrido (Eddie Garcia), and later marries him for convenience.
+It all begins when Daniel's father, Artemio, an officer in the Revolutionary Army, dies by treachery.
+His mother, Isabel Teodoro, is raped by that same traitor, Simeon Garrido, and later marries him for convenience.
 As a young soldier accompanying Simeon to Mindanao, Daniel again becomes witness to injustice: Simeon and some Americans ruthlessly take away Muslim tribal lands.

 Daniel's life is one of complexity - of human emotions and relationships.
-His affair with a Muslim woman, Farida (Andrea Andolong), results in a love-child, Osman (Jay Ilagan).
-He marries a lawyer named Sally (Charo Santos), Mari's mother, who later falls ill and dies.
-He also discovers the incestuous liaison between Simeon and Lilian (Elizabeth Oropesa), who in turn unsuccessfully attempts to seduce him.
+His affair with a Muslim woman, Farida, results in a love-child, Osman.
+He marries a lawyer named Sally, Mari's mother, who later falls ill and dies.
+He also discovers the incestuous liaison between Simeon and Lilian, who in turn unsuccessfully attempts to seduce him.

 Daniel's experiences during World War II and with the American-controlled post-war government only increase his mounting disenchantment with life and society.
-Mari's amoral political ambitions and his grandson's, Raul (Ricky Sandico), activist stance drives him further into disillusionment.
+Mari's amoral political ambitions and his grandson Raul's activist stance drives him further into disillusionment.
 Finally, Daniel heeds his longing for peace and leaves.

 Mari's journey ends when he finds Daniel in an Aeta village in Bohol, where Daniel has found serenity, far from the maddening machinations and injustices committed by a civilized society.